pazvives/DL-SP22-Project/README.md

 ## Evaluation Results

-Our current model had the following accuracy when evaluating it with the validation dataset provided in the demo project.
+Our best model had the following accuracy when evaluating it with the validation dataset provided in the demo project.

 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.237